UnosquareCOE/CICDAcademy/README.md

   - run: "cat key"
 ```

 This action demonstrates using a secret within an action.
-It also shows the level that Github will go to, to prevent secrets being printed.
+Secrets are stored within Settings > Secrets > Actions.
+It's possible to set secrets at a repository and organisation level (organisation for sharing between repositories).

 ### Act